...but making the most of what I've got in the mean time. This one's from yesterday. Enjoy!

 So what about those undiscovered roads?
 Before I go there I have to first tell you what the original plan was for today's ride.
 I was going to enter Hollenbeck's Spring Classic Road Race, South of Cortland, NY.
 I've done this race many times in previous years, and always have enjoyed it.
 My son's mother was going to go along for the trip and when we went to bed last night, I had set my alarm with every intention of going.
 When we woke up however, my son was not feeling well, and we were not entirely comfortable with the plans he had made for the day with his friends.
 Given these, his mother made the decision to remain at home.
 With sleep still heavy in my eyes, this was all the added discouragement I needed to convince me that returning to bed for a while longer was in my best interest.
 Hollenbeck's is a good 75 miles from where we live.
 The course is a 22 mile loop.
 Last year I raced the 2-lap Cat 3-4 instead of the Masters, mainly because the organizer has the Masters only doing 1 lap; but I just didn't have much fun in that group.
 It was therefore my intention to race the Masters this year, despite it being only 22 miles.
 So when I woke up this morning I mainly weighed the value I'd get from spending $15 to enter, $25 on gas, a 150 mile round trip solo, and all to race just 22 miles.
 It was a beautiful day to boot, so I just couldn't justify it when I could do a nice, 75+ mile ride for free right out of my own front door.

 Now, it's interesting how given typical ride milage range from one's home how the training loops get stale rather quickly.
 Especially since, given that I basically live on the Southern shore of Lake Ontario my options are limited to West, East, or South.
 This morning's ride started without much of a plan other than to do a relatively high milage ride, and with a lack of enthusiasm regarding the same old routes I've ridden too times before.
 Within 3 or 4 miles of home however I passed a road I've overlooked many times, but never ventured down.
 From there the plan just hatched to take all the roads of which I had only a rough idea of where they generally might lead in relation to the solar compass provided by the day's ample sunshine.
 Amazing!
 I discovered a wealth of wonderful new routes, literally in my own (regional) back yard; the day's ride turned out to be the most enjoyable solo road ride I'd taken thus far this spring.
 All tallied I rode 90 miles, and even got in a little drag race with some Amish who challenged me with their horse drawn, black coach.
 The photo at the top of the post is from today's ride.
 The view is looking South, towards Plainville.
 The photo beneath is at one of the older, abandoned Erie Canal locks...Old Lock 51, near Weedsport.
-With its cut stone walls, and piles of rubble ruin, I could not help but be reminded of the resemblance to the ancient ball court at Chichén Itzá Mexico, albeit on a considerably smaller scale, and the ruins of which I had the opportunity to visit once.

 Today's ride also brought to mind an interview I like in a book I own; Bike for Life, by Roy Wallak and Bill Katovsky.
 The interview is with one of California's bicycle culture personalities, Rich, The Reverend, White.
 Rich White said in this interview a couple of things that I realized had been my own philosophy about bike rides for many years.
 I had never fully considered that this was indeed a philosophy; that my ideas about riding might be much of a departure than those which most other's might have, until I discovered somebody else who also had quite similar thinking.
 Rich White's own words are fine so I'll let him do the talking.
 He says; "You don't need an exotic place to find a great ride.
 If you're out there with a friend on any ride, it can be a great ride if you just pay attention to that day, that moment.
 A lot of people.....are in such a hurry to do other things that a bike ride to them just fits into their schedule.
 They rush it; they have a time frame; they hurry up and ride and go home.
 They have no time to notice the ride, because they can't stop and really see what's going on - it's just a workout.
 They did it, they're done.
 They didn't feel it, enjoy it.
 A lot of people.....do loops, these little carved loops.
 They never go off the loop.
 They never go somewhere and just ride somewhere - even if it's wrong.
 They don't ride the dead end roads, down past where they know where they're going.
 They don't go if they don't know if there is going to be water or food or a Power Bar or a flat repair station waiting for them.
 They are afraid to be afraid.
 A lot of people have important things to do.
 They do the ride between the important things.
 The important thing for me is to do the ride.
 I do everything else between the rides."